 We have limited experience in conducting and managing the clinical trials necessary to obtain regulatory approvals for our product candidates.
-We may rely on third parties for clinical development activities.
-Any reliance on third parties would reduce our control over these activities but would not relieve us of our responsibilities.
-For example, we would remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the clinical trial.
+We rely on third parties for certain clinical development activities.
+Reliance on third parties reduces our control over these activities and does not relieves us of our responsibilities.
+For example, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the clinical trial.
 Moreover, the FDA requires us to comply with standards, commonly referred to as good clinical practices for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of clinical trial participants are protected.
 We are also required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, ClinicalTrials.gov, within specified timeframes.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.
-If we engage third parties and they do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we might not be able to obtain, or may be delayed in obtaining, marketing approvals for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our product candidates.
-If these third parties do not successfully carry out their contractual duties, we may be required to replace them, which may delay the affected clinical trial.
+If any third parties we engage do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we might not be able to obtain, or may be delayed in obtaining, marketing approvals for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our product candidates.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may be required to replace them, which may delay the affected clinical trial.

-We contract with third parties for the manufacture of our product candidates for clinical trials and expect to continue to do so in connection with the potential commercialization of our product candidates and for clinical trials and commercialization of any other product candidates that we develop or may develop.
+We contract with third parties for the manufacture of our product candidates including to provide materials required for the production of the Optejet and for our research and development activities.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

-We do not currently operate manufacturing facilities for clinical or commercial production of our product candidates.
+We do not currently operate adequate internal manufacturing facilities for clinical or commercial production of our product candidates.
 We rely on a number of third parties for the supply of parts, formulations, active pharmaceutical ingredients, and other materials required for our manufacturing, research and development activities.
 If we were unable to reach agreements with these third parties, or if we were unable to maintain contractual relationships with these third parties, our research and development activities would be delayed.

 We rely on third parties to provide the materials required for our research and development activities.
-Obtaining these materials requires various approvals as well as reaching a purchase or commercial agreement on acceptable terms with the provider of the materials.
+Obtaining these materials can require various approvals as well as reaching a purchase or commercial agreement on acceptable terms with the provider of the materials.
 We might not be able to reach agreements with a sufficient number of suppliers or do so on acceptable terms.
 If we are unable to reach acceptable agreements with a sufficient number of suppliers of materials, our research and development activities will be delayed and our ability to implement our business plan will be compromised.